A toy tractor on sand, representing Code Powers and access to land

 Recent and representative matters include:

-- Advised a property developer on the interaction between Code operator rights and development lease covenants, including the scope of paragraph 27 (apparatus removal) obligations.
+• Advised a property developer on the interaction between Code operator rights and development lease covenants, including the scope of the apparatus removal obligations in Part 6 of the Code.

 Related telecoms regulation pages